AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/README.md

 `...\Mean Teacher> python main.py`

-Or simply open and run the main.py script in your faviorute IDE.
+Or simply open and run the main.py script in your favourite IDE.
 ## Authors

 - [@AliYoussef](https://github.com/AliYoussef97)